mitesh1409/learn-vue/README.md

 - Syntax is `v-bind:` or use `:` shorthand

 - This is "one way" data flow
-  From instance data -> template
+  From instance data to template

 ---